dasqueel/player-api/README.md

 sudo -u postgres psql postgres
 ```

-while in psql term
+while in psql term, type and hit enter

 ```
 \password postgres
 ```

-and quit postgres term
+type in new password and quit postgres term

 ```
 \q
 ```

+now have to update postgres con objects attributes in api.rb and api_to_postgre.rb
-now change user from nil to posgres and password to nil to your password you just typed
+change user from nil to posgres and password from nil to your password you just typed
 con line ~14 in api.rb
 con line ~17 in api_to_postgres.rb
 (would user config file so you only have to change once, will figure that out later)